thecmdrunner/quick-vm/README.md

 ## 🎁 Contribute/Help

-Stuff gets changed all the time, and I am only a kid maintaining this.
+**Stuff gets changed all the time, and I am only a kid maintaining this.**

-If you want to help, THANK YOU, that will be wonderful!
+**If you want to help, THANK YOU, that will be wonderful!**

-This project is aimed at making a Windows VM for gaming/content creation, paired with [WinApps](https://github.com/Fmstrat/winapps/)
+**This project is aimed at making a Windows VM for gaming/content creation, paired with [WinApps](https://github.com/Fmstrat/winapps/) to make it easier for people to switch to Linux while still being able to use their Adobe CC apps, MS Office, Play Games etc.**

 ## 📣 Credits